The Lost Boys (franchise): Novels

 The original film was novelized by Craig Shaw Gardner.
 It was released in paperback by Berkley Publishing and is 220 pages long.

 Comic books

 In 2008, a four-issue comic book mini-series named Lost Boys: Reign of Frogs was released from May to August.
 It was published by Wildstorm and the story is set between The Lost Boys and Lost Boys: The Tribe.
 The plot revolves around the Frog brothers in their further adventures hunting vampires.
-A second comic series was named simply The Lost Boys was released in October 2016 by Vertigo, this too a miniseries, where Michael, Sam and the Frog Brothers must protect Star from her sisters, the Blood Belles.
+A second comic series was named simply The Lost Boys was released in October 2016 by Vertigo, this too is a miniseries, where Michael, Sam and the Frog Brothers must protect Star from her sisters, the Blood Belles.

 TV pilot

 In August 2016, a television adaptation of The Lost Boys was revealed to be in the works at The CW, to be developed by writer Rob Thomas in association with Gulfstream Television and Warner Bros.
 Television (WBTV).
 In addition to writing, Thomas was to executive produce the project via Spondoolie Productions, alongside his frequent collaborators Danielle Stokdyk and Dan Etheridge, as well as Gulfstream's Mike Karz and Bill Bindley.
 Juliana Janes, the head of Gulfstream Television, was instrumental in putting the project together and oversaw the project for the company.
 Gulfstream originally pitched the idea to remake The Lost Boys as a television series through the company's overall deal with WBTV.
 Also under an overall deal with WBTV, Thomas later boarded the project with a new take on the film and, with two networks pursuing, Thomas' pitch landed at The CW.

 A re-imagining of the original film, the series was imagined as a seven-season anthology-style story spanning 70 years, with each season chronicling a decade.
 The first season was to be set in San Francisco during the Summer of Love in 1967.
 The series' setting, antagonists, human characters, and story would change each season, with only the titular vampires remaining the same as the series was to explore what it really means to be immortal.
 While the project did not go to pilot during the 2016-17 development season, the network remained invested in the property.
 As Thomas became preoccupied with his work on his Veronica Mars revival, Heather Mitchell joined The Lost Boys as a writer and executive producer to redevelop the project, which landed a pilot order in January 2019.
 The new logline for the series read: